StevenMMortimer/ge-sklearn-pipeline-example/README.md

 AssertionError
 ```

-In the third scenario we make a small change to the holdout data making its value
+In the third scenario we make a small change to the holdout data making one observation
 an extremely large outlier (999.99) which results in a prediction error of more
 than 100 (one of of expectations).